frederic-perez/AmE-dictionary/data/dictionary.md

 __deluxe__ _Deluxe album._
 __delve__ _v_ :two::dart::hammer:
 __Dem__ A member of the Democratic Party.
+__demagogue__ _n_ A leader who obtains power by means of impassioned appeals to the emotions and prejudices of the populace. _Syn_ rabble-rouser
 __demagogy__
 __demean__ _v_ :five::hammer: (demeaned, demeaning)
 __demeanor__ _n_